solidoracle/nft-collection/README.md

 npx hardhat run scripts/deploy.js --network rinkeby
 ```

-Remember to paste your stakig contract number in the App.js file in Client
+Remember to paste your contract number and abi in the constants/index.js in my-app

 ## Start Front End